ResourcesOffer Negotiation

 • Title

-Different industries have different compensation levers
+Different industries emphasize different compensation levers.

 How to negotiate each lever